 It is required that all riders attend presentations on the days that they compete at both State and Regional Championships.
-Failure to attend, may result in penalties for future events including selection for the Queensland State Team.
+Failure to attend at IQ and Regional events may result in forfeiting of prizes and penalties for future events including selection for the Queensland State Team.
+Failure to attend at the State Championships will result in the forfeiting of placing and prizes and selection on Queensland Team.

 Should you require an early departure, written communication must be submitted to the respective organising committee for assessment and approval.
 If accepted, you will be allowed to leave without penalty.
 You must however, complete your job quota prior to departing.
 In the case of emergencies, requests for exemption are to be made directly to the organising committee.
+To request early departure for the State Championships, please refer to the process outlined in the event schedule.